cosmos/governance/Distribution.md

-# The `Distribution` Module
+# The `distribution` Module

-The `Distribution` module is responsible for distributing staking rewards between validators, delegators, and the Community Pool. `Distribution` is active on Cosmos Hub 3 and currently has four parameters that may be modified by governance proposal:
+The `distribution` module is responsible for distributing staking rewards between validators, delegators, and the Community Pool. `distribution` is active on Cosmos Hub 3 and currently has four parameters that may be modified by governance proposal:

 | communitytax        | string (dec) | "0.020000000000000000" |
 | baseproposerreward  | string (dec) | "0.010000000000000000" |